apache/druid/docs/configuration/index.md

 ###### Weighted laning strategy

 This laning strategy assigns a cost to each query based on how many of a configurable set of thresholds it breaches, then routes the query to the most restrictive lane whose `minCost` the query meets.
-It is a more granular alternative to the 'High/Low' strategy: rather than a binary split, a query that breaches one threshold can be laned differently than one that breaches several.
+It is a more granular alternative to the 'High/Low' strategy: rather than a binary split, a query that breaches one threshold can be assigned to a different lane than one that breaches several.
 The thresholds are the same ones used by the [threshold prioritization strategy](#threshold-prioritization-strategy) (data age, query interval duration, segment count, and total segment range).
 Each threshold a query breaches adds 1 to its cost.
 A query with cost 0 is not assigned a lane and runs in the interactive (default) pool.

 If a lane is specified in the [query context](../querying/query-context-reference.md) `lane` parameter, this will override the computed lane.